 In addition to her memory being preserved at the Carnegie, Nichols is also honored and recognized at New Albany’s historic Second Baptist Church (formerly known as the Town Clock Church).
 A limestone statue featuring Nichols and her infant daughter Mona are on display at the Underground Railroad Gardens behind the building.
 A state historical marker also pays tribute to Nichols at New Albany's Veterans Plaza.

 For more information about Lucy Higgs Nichols, check out the Carnegie Center for Art & History’s website, where you will find an audio recording about her life, lesson plans, a coloring sheet, and more activities.
-The Carnegie is located at 201 E. Spring St. It's open Monday-Saturday from 10 a.m. to 5 p.m.
-Admission is free.
+The Carnegie is located at 201 E. Spring St. Admission is free.

-You have another chance to celebrate Women's history month in southern Indiana by learning about the women of Culbertson Mansion during Culbertson Mansion State Historic Site's "Remarkable Women Tour," every Wednesday throughout March.
+You have another chance to celebrate Women's History Month in southern Indiana by learning about the women of the Culbertson Mansion during Culbertson Mansion State Historic Site's "Remarkable Women Tour," throughout March.
+Click here to register for a tour.